Singh Sabha movement: Perspectives

 According to W. H. McLeod, the Singh Sabha "systematised and clarified" the Khalsa tradition, but Khalsa identity was neither a totally new invention, nor mere purging of "alien excrescence," nor the "restoration of a corrupted original.'
 The Khalsa identity of the Singh Sabha reformers contained both "old and new" elements, quotes Pashaura Singh.
 According to Barrier and Singh, "On the theological plane, modern Sikhism is a continuation of the Singh Sabha restoration.
 While it retains its creedal unity and its adherence to its original metaphysics and symbolism, it has found enough resilience in the framework it has inherited to adapt itself to the modern course of progress without compromising on the fundamentals.
 Deeply conscious of its eventful history, its outlook is essentially forward-looking."

+List of Singh Sabhas

+A list of 117 Singh Sabhas established between 1873 and 1900 was recorded by Harjot Oberoi is as follows (with additions to the base list as per references):